Hiking the Apikuni Falls Trail in Glacier National Park

 Hiking the Apikuni Falls Trail

-Even though the Apikuni Falls Trail is only one mile each way, the hike is nearly an all-uphill mile, gaining between 600-700 ft.
+Even though the Apikuni Falls Trail is only 1.0 miles (1.6 km) each way, the hike is nearly all uphill, gaining between 600-700 ft.
 (183-231 m) of elevation from the trailhead to the falls.

 Apikuni Falls Trailhead